FAA takes first steps to restore flights after shutdown strain, but some limits remain - Boston News, Weather, Sports | WHDH 7News

 How long it will take for the aviation system to stabilize is unclear.
 The flight restrictions upended airline operations in just a matter of days.
 Many planes were rerouted and aren’t where they’re supposed to be.
 Airlines for America, the trade group of U.S. airlines, warned there could be residual effects for days.

-Some experts predicted the problems could linger longer but airline executives were optimistic that flying could quickly return to normal ahead of the busy Thanksgiving travel week.
+Some experts predicted the problems could linger longer.
+But airline executives were optimistic that flying could quickly rebound ahead of the busy Thanksgiving travel week once the FAA order to cut flights is lifted.

+In an appearance on “CBS Mornings” after the shutdown ended, Delta Air Lines CEO Ed Bastian predicted a return to normalcy “a lot faster than people think.”

+“And normal for us is an incredibly safe, incredibly reliable, great experience,” he said.
+“Thanksgiving is going to be a great holiday period of travel.”

 The nationwide shortage of controllers isn’t new, but the shutdown put a spotlight on the problem and likely made it worse.
-Duffy said that by the end of the shutdown, 15-20 controllers were retiring daily and some younger controllers were leaving the profession.
+Duffy said that by the end of the shutdown, 15 to 20 controllers were retiring daily and some younger controllers were leaving the profession.

 (Copyright (c) 2025 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)